Vadskye/Rise/docs/standard_effects.md

 * AOE:
   * Deal std to all within Huge/20 line from you
   * Deal std to all within Ext/10 line from you
+  * Deal std to all within Med radius in Long range
+  * Deal std to all within Large radius in Med range
+  * Deal std to enemies within Huge radius from you

 Rank 8 Focus:
 * Shared: